Robb Stark: Legacy

 House Lannister strips House Stark of all lands and titles after Robb's failed rebellion against the Iron Throne.
 The Boltons recapture Winterfell from Theon, expel the Ironborn from the North, and begin to rule with an iron fist.
 Sansa is forced to marry Roose's legitimized bastard, Lord Ramsay Bolton.
 Tywin and Roose are later both killed by their own sons.
 The remnants of Robb's army, now led by Brynden Tully, recapture Riverrun and hold it until Jaime Lannister retakes it and Brynden is killed.
 Years later, Arya Stark returns to Westeros, murders Walder Frey and his sons, and poisons all of his male descendants, ultimately exterminating House Frey.
-Sansa escapes from the Boltons and she and Jon Snow successfully destroy House Bolton and retake Winterfell.
+Sansa escapes from the Boltons, and she and Jon Snow successfully destroy House Bolton and retake Winterfell.
 Jon is crowned the King in the North, restoring Stark rule in the process.
 With the arrival of Queen Daenerys Targaryen, Jon declares fealty and becomes Warden of the North.
-However, following her death and Jon's banishment, the North is given permission by the newly appointed King Bran Stark to regain its independence, and the Northern lords declare Sansa the Queen in the North.
+However, following her death and Jon's banishment, the North is permitted by the newly appointed King Bran Stark to regain its independence, and the Northern lords declare Sansa the Queen in the North.